 Industry trends for these opt-in services include hiring third-party companies to create informational products, tips and installation advice that can be accessed by download, cell phone, text-messaging services and other handheld mobile technology like PDAs.
 Some retailers dedicate sections of their Web site to product specifications and buying guides.
 The use of video and podcasting for this material is also growing.
 As this technology gets more sophisticated, easier to e-mail and embed into Web sites it will become a more widespread -- but voluntary -- part of the retail experience.

-For more information about customer relations programs and related topics, check out the links on the next page.
+For more information about customer relations programs and related topics, check out the links below.